 As agreed to by the Trustees of the Fund and in common with many pension plan audits, the scope of our audit was limited to the records of the Fund and therefore, did not extend to an examination of the payroll records of the contributing employers.
-Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the year ended December 31, 2019 and the eight month period ended December 31, 2018, assets as at December 31, 2019 and December 31, 2018 and net assets available for benefits as at January 1 and December 31 for the year ended December 31, 2019, and May 1 and December 31 for the eight month period ended December 30, 2018 was modified accordingly because of possible effects of this limitation in scope.
+Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the years ended December 31, 2020 and 2019, assets as at December 31, 2020 and 2019 and net assets available for benefits as at January 1 and December 31 for both the 2020 and 2019 years.
+Our audit opinion on the financial statements for the year ended December 30, 2019 was modified accordingly because of the possible effects of this limitation in scope.